Charles Hutchinson1

 Charles Hutchinson married Isabella Boteler, daughter of Sir Francis Boteler.1 He died in 1695.1

-Charles Hutchinson lived at Willoughby-on-the-Wolds, Owthorpe, Nottinghamshire, England.1 He held the office of Member of Parliament (M.P.) for Nottingham.2
+He lived at Willoughby-on-the-Wolds, Owthorpe, Nottinghamshire, EnglandG.1 He held the office of Member of Parliament (M.P.) for Nottingham.2

 Child of Charles Hutchinson and Isabella Boteler